 In Cleveland, we’ve got world-class experiences without the world-class ego.
 And for that, you’re welcome.

 Here in Cleveland, we’ve got beef cheek in our pierogi, truffles on our hot dogs and beer in our donuts.
 Balance.

 Whether you’re into the thread count of your linens or just a place to crash for the night, we’ve got a hotel room with your name all over it.

 You know those places only the locals know?
 Let our experts help you find them with free maps, itineraries and insider tips.

 History hasn't always been easy on us.
 But pressure can create diamonds.
 Come check out our gems.

-You understand the difference between a concerto and a sonata.
-You never clap between movements.
-And, you’ve got the know-how to properly dress for the opera.
+You understand the difference between a concerto and a sonata, never clap between movements and you’ve got the know-how to properly dress for the opera.
 While you love the classics, your playlist also includes some finely scored Broadway musical and big band sounds.
 For the classical music aficionado, here’s your music-fueled itinerary to Cleveland.

 BREAKFAST: Enter the West Side Market, a food lover's paradise, with its maze of vendors and family-owned stalls selling everything from fresh meat and vegetables to baked goods and fresh flowers.

 MORNING: The internationally recognized Cleveland Museum of Art always offers free admission to its permanent collection, which includes masterpieces by Picasso, Dali, Monet and more.

 LUNCH: Experience a beautiful lunch at Provenance, located inside the Cleveland Museum of Art where Chef Doug Katz designs his menu around the very works of art that are on display.